qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 Interact with groups and layers ...............................

 Layers in the legend window can be organized into groups.
-There are two ways to do this:
+There are different ways to do this:

 #.
 Press the |folder| icon to add a new group.
 Type in a name for
    the group and press :kbd:`Enter`.
 Now click on an existing layer and drag it onto the group.
+#.
+Select more than one layer, then press the |folder| icon.
+The selected layers are automatically inserted into the new group.
 #.
 Select some layers, right-click in the legend window and choose
    :guilabel:`Group Selected`.
 The selected layers will automatically be placed in a new group.